Creating A To Do List In WordPress

 List View

-- Individual – Use this option if you want each user to create and manage their own private to-do list.
+- Individual – Select this option if you want each user to create and manage their own private to-do list.

 Sort Order

-‘Sort Order’ lets you specify how your to-do list items will be sorted.
+‘Sort Order’ lets you specify how to sort to-do list items.

-If you choose ID, Alphabetical, or Category options, items will be first sorted by priority.
+If you choose ID, Alphabetical, or Category options, items will be sorted first by priority.

 Show Added By

-Note: This setting only applies when ‘List View’ is set to ‘Group’.
+Note: This setting only works when ‘List View’ is set to ‘Group’.

 Show Date Completed

-If this option is enabled, completion dates will display for your to-do tasks.
+If this option is enabled (‘Yes’), completion dates will display for to-do items.

 Show Deadline

-Enabling this option (‘Yes’) lets you specify deadlines for to-do items …
+Enabling this option lets you specify deadlines for your to-do items …

 Show Progress